ZivaVatra/SDAT/README.md

 * Don't invert the text half way through the scan.
 This is not a problem with SDAT as such, but the underlying OCR software.
 Generally this isn't a problem if you are scanning a single document.
 However if you are scanning lots of little receipts as part of an expenses document you can put one upside down.
 I did this once and while nothing broke, tesseract did sit there and consume 100% CPU trying to decode the upside-down text until I got sick of waiting, killed it and then re-scanned with the receipt the right way up.

 * Make sure you have enough space in "/tmp".
-This software makes use of /tmp to store both the final copy and any intermidiate stages.
+This software makes use of /tmp to store both the final copy and any intermediate stages.
 On a 600dpi scan this means you could use a good 500MB of data in temp files.
 If you run out of space half way through a scan it can get messy (you get errors that indicate failure, but not that the reason may be lack of free space).

 * Leading from above, the software will delete its temporarily files from /tmp in the case of a successful scan and OCR.
 However if you cancel the program, or something raises an error, it does not delete the tmpfiles (this is useful for debugging).
-As such be aware you may have leftover datafiles using up space in /tmp that you may want to clear out.
+As such be aware you may have leftover data files using up space in /tmp that you may want to clear out.
 For many distros tmps is a ramdisk (tmpfs) so should be cleared on reboot, but for those where it isn't, you can accumulate a lot of wasted space.

 ## Future plans
-* Create a third executable, probably called "reprocess", which will re-do the OCR and exif tagging stages on existing files.
+* Create a third executable, probably called "reprocess", which will re-do the OCR and EXIF tagging stages on existing files.
 This is useful as when OCR technology improves, we can redo the OCR on our pre-scanned archives to improve them without needing the originals.

 ## Development